itannady/bookworm-app/README.md

 # Bookworm - Book App

-Bookworm is a full-stack web application that allows users to browse for books using Google's Books API.
-Users can save books to their personal reading list, take notes, and track their progress for each book.
+Bookworm is a full-stack web application that helps users manage their books.
+It was inspired by my passion for reading and my desire to help others build good reading habits.
+With Bookworm, you can browse a vast collection of books through Google's Book API, save them to your reading list, and track your progress.
+To encourage reading habits, I developed a daily reading streak and a monthly book count stat.
+Most of the components in the app were custom-built to add a touch of cohesiveness and ensure a seamless experience throughout the app.

 ## Features
 - New user registration